4 – 5 November

 The Bavarian Christian Social Union (CSU) dominates politics in Germany’s largest state and has provided all of the state’s premiers since 1957.
-It has a close partnership with the sister party Christian Democratic Union (CDU) on the federal level and has three ministers in the current federal coalition government of CDU/CSU and Social Democrats (SPD).
-The two parties have an understanding that the CSU does not enter election contests in any of the other 15 federal states, while the CDU steers clear of Bavaria.
-At the November conference, the CSU adopted a new party manifesto that mainly focuses on security, order and conservative values.
-It includes one paragraph on energy and states: "The Energiewende must not come disproportionately at the expense of the citizens and the economy, or endanger jobs."
+On a federal level, the CSU has a close partnership with its sister party, the Christian Democratic Union (CDU), and three ministers in the current federal coalition government of CDU/CSU and Social Democrats (SPD).
+The sister parties have an understanding that the CSU does not enter election contests in any of the other 15 federal states, while the CDU steers clear of Bavaria.
+At the November conference, the CSU adopted a new party manifesto that focuses mainly on security, order and conservative values.
+It includes one paragraph on energy, and states: "The Energiewende must not come disproportionately at the expense of the citizens and the economy, or endanger jobs."

 11 – 13 November

 The Greens are currently the smallest group in the Bundestag.
-At the same time, they are part of eleven out of sixteen state governments.
-Party members wield a lot of influence over key policies and other decisions as these are typically set from the bottom up.
+At the same time, they are coalition partners in 11 out of 16 state governments.
+Party members wield a lot of influence over the Greens' policies and other decisions as these are typically set from the bottom up.
 This includes the election of a frontrunner duo consisting of candidates from both the leftist and the pragmatic party wing – including at least one female candidate.
 The Greens dub this primary process “the big bang for the Green federal election campaign 2017”.
-In Münster, the Greens laid down their priorities in energy policy for 2017, which will include advancing e-mobility through banning combustion engines in new cars by 2030 as well as exiting coal-fired power production as early as 2025.
+In Münster, the Greens laid down their priorities for energy policy for 2017, which include advancing e-mobility through banning combustion engines in new cars by 2030, as well as exiting coal-fired power production as early as 2025.

 Germany assumes presidency of G20

 Germany took over the G20 presidency from China at the beginning of December.
-The focus is clearly on the stability of the economies, but Germany’s G20 sherpa Lars-Hendrik Röller said, the country would be using its presidency to “push hard” on furthering the UN’s Agenda 2030 for sustainable development and ensure that “climate and energy are looked at together.”
+Its focus is clearly on the stability of the economies, but Germany’s G20 sherpa Lars-Hendrik Röller said the country would be using its presidency to “push hard” on furthering the UN’s Agenda 2030 for sustainable development and ensure that “climate and energy are looked at together.”
 China and the USA used the recent summit to announce the ratification of the Paris Climate Agreement.
-Chancellor Angela Merkel last year induced G7 leaders to make a commitment to limit global warming to 2 degrees and decarbonise the global economy over the course of this century at their meeting in southern Germany.
+Last year, Chancellor Angela Merkel induced G7 leaders to make a commitment to limit global warming to 2 degrees and decarbonise the global economy over the course of this century, at their meeting in southern Germany.